semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 ![](../imgs/vscode-wsl-connect.png)

 It will take a minute to set up VS Code in WSL, and might ask you a prompt or two (which you will likely need to agree to).
 Afterwards, it will launch a new VS Code window.
 This window will be running in WSL.
-The lefthand side should similar to the screenshot below.
+The lefthand side should be similar to the screenshot below.
 At the bottom left corner, you will notice a green status bar indicating you are connected to WSL.

 ![](../imgs/vscode-wsl-connected.png)

 If you click Open Folder, you can now open up folders and files as if you are in WSL on the command line.
-Note that extensions for VS Code in WSL is separate from extensions for VS Code on regular Windows, because they are running in separate operating systems.
+Note that extensions for VS Code in WSL are separate from extensions for VS Code on regular Windows, because they are running in separate operating systems.
 Install extensions in the WSL to use them in WSL.
 You should now return to the main tutorial to install the necessary extensions and configure python.